Top 10 Things To Do in NYC on a Student Budget

 A perfect example of the revitalized borough, the Brooklyn Brewery is a great place to plan a weekend trip where you can sample some of the brewed flavorful beers that enrich the life, tradition and culture of the communities they serve.
 The brewery, which was founded in 1988, is nestled in the heart of Williamsburg, minutes away from the Bedford Avenue station off the L subway line.
 The brewery is free and open to the public every Saturday and Sunday from 12 p.m. – 8 p.m. for tours and tastings.
 Remember to bring your ID because only 21-and-up are allowed in.

 Being the media hub of the country has its perks, especially for those who enjoy watching any of the many television shows produced in New York City.
 Students can enjoy free tapings of live shows filmed all over the city by simply going to the websites of their favorite shows and then checking out ticket availability and age restrictions for the taping.
-Shows include: The Daily Show with Jon Stewart, The Colbert Report, Good Morning America, The Rachel Ray Show and The View.
+Shows include: The Daily Show with Trevor Noah, The Late Show with Stephen Colbert, Good Morning America, The Rachel Ray Show and The View.
 And with so many television series and movies filming in New York City, you could always happen to stumble upon a film crew taping on your way to the train!